 In every case, put the AI tooling constraint explicitly into the decision.
 Which framework gives your engineers the most leverage from the tools they are already using?
 That question belongs in the framework selection conversation, not in a separate one held later.

-Read also: how to choose the right testing framework in 2026
+Read also: How to choose the right testing framework in 2026

 Choosing the right framework is the beginning of the decision.